 Deciding whether or not to file for bankruptcy is a significant decision that comes with its share of challenges.
 Yes, there is a downside to filing bankruptcy in Georgia.
 Although, when you hire a certified, experienced bankruptcy attorney, this downside is significantly shorter, less complex, less stressful, and less uncertain.

-Common Chapters of Bankruptcy in Georgia:
+Common Chapters of Bankruptcy in Georgia

-- Chapter 7 Bankruptcy: This is frequently known as the liquidation bankruptcy because it allows eligible individuals to discharge their debts by liquidating non-exempt assets to repay creditors.
+- Chapter 7 Bankruptcy: This is frequently known as liquidation bankruptcy because it allows eligible individuals to discharge their debts by liquidating non-exempt assets to repay creditors.

-- Chapter 13 Bankruptcy: This is commonly called reorganization bankruptcy because it enables individuals with regular incomes to create a repayment plan to pay off their debts over three to five years.
+- Chapter 13 Bankruptcy: This is called reorganization bankruptcy because it enables individuals with regular incomes to create a repayment plan to pay off their debts over three to five years.

 Eligibility Criteria for Filing Bankruptcy in Georgia: